Back to National Guide

 Melbourne-Specific Considerations

-In heritage overlay areas, particularly across the inner suburbs (Fitzroy, Carlton, South Melbourne, Hawthorn), rendering a previously unrendered brick facade may not be permitted.
-Heritage overlays are managed by local councils, and each council has specific guidelines.
+Heritage overlay areas (Fitzroy, Carlton, South Melbourne, Hawthorn).
+Rendering a previously unrendered brick facade may not be permitted in heritage overlay areas.
+Each council has specific guidelines: the City of Yarra, for example, has detailed heritage design guidelines that cover external finishes.
 Even in heritage areas, rendering is sometimes allowed on non-contributory buildings, but check before proceeding.
-Removing render from a heritage building is also a consideration: if your terrace was originally face brick and a previous owner rendered it, restoring the original brick may be a heritage-compliant option.
+If your terrace was originally face brick and a previous owner rendered it, restoring the original brick may actually be the heritage-compliant option.
+The Victorian Building Authority (VBA) can advise on permit requirements.

-Melbourne's climate, with its cool winters and variable rainfall, means timing matters for rendering.
-The best conditions are in autumn and spring, when temperatures are moderate and rain is less persistent.
-Summer is generally fine, but hot northerly days above 35 degrees C can affect curing.
-Winter rendering is possible but requires careful weather monitoring to avoid rain on fresh render.
+Climate and timing.
+Melbourne's cool winters and variable rainfall mean timing matters.
+The best rendering conditions are autumn (March to May) and spring (September to November), when temperatures are moderate and rain is less persistent.
+Summer is generally fine, but hot northerly days above 35 degrees C affect curing.
+Winter rendering is possible but requires careful weather monitoring, as rain on fresh render within the first 24 hours can wash out the surface.

 Hiring a Licensed Plasterer in VIC

-• Ask for trade qualifications and examples of completed rendering work
+• Trade qualifications (Cert III in Solid Plastering) and examples of completed rendering work in Melbourne

-• Confirm the render system recommended for your substrate (brick, painted brick, concrete block)
+• Which render system they recommend for your substrate (brick, painted brick, concrete block) and why

-• Verify whether scaffolding is included in the quote
+• Whether scaffolding is included in the quote or quoted as a separate line item

-• For heritage-overlay properties, confirm the renderer has experience working within heritage guidelines
+• For heritage-overlay properties, experience working within heritage guidelines and council requirements

 How We Calculate